cnstntn-kndrtv/open-in-buttons-for-finder-toolbar/README.md

 Read [this](https://manual.macromates.com/en/using_textmate_from_terminal.html "this") before run the app

-## Where is the magic come from
+## How it works?
+How to change something?

-take a look in src/src folder
+take a look in `src` folder